 In the state of Illinois, if you’ve lost a loved one because of another person’s negligence – in a traffic crash or in any other type of deadly accident – the success of your wrongful death lawsuit may depend on how clearly you can explain the issues and the facts relevant to your case.

-Of course, no sum can fully compensate your family for the unexpected loss of someone you love.
+Of course, every wrongful death attorney knows that no sum can fully compensate your family for the unexpected loss of someone you love.
 Nevertheless, a wrongful death lawsuit can help families avoid financial hardships after a loved one’s death, and a wrongful death lawsuit holds the negligent party or parties accountable.

 WHAT ARE THE RIGHTS OF WRONGFUL DEATH SURVIVORS IN ILLINOIS?